 Applied Arts and Sciences BAAS Degree

-Earn Your Bachelor’s Degree to Excel in the Technical Field
+Earn Your Bachelor’s Degree to Excel in Your Field

-This transfer-only program at The University of Texas at Tyler is designed for students who have earned an associate’s degree in a technical field and now want to earn their bachelor’s degree in the applied arts and sciences prepares students for leadership roles in business and industry.
+This transfer-only program at The University of Texas at Tyler is ideal for students who are already in their career of choice and need a bachelor's degree to advance within their field.
+The bachelor’s degree in the applied arts and sciences prepares students for leadership roles in business and industry.

-- Make a seamless transition to the BAAS degree program and prepare for managerial careers in technical fields.
+- Make a seamless transition to the BAAS degree program and prepare for managerial careers.

 - Transfer your college credits and complete a minimum of 36 credit hours at UT Tyler to earn your BAAS degree.

-Learn more from the Department of Industrial Technology
+Learn more from the College of Business and Technology

 Bachelor’s in Applied Arts and Sciences: Convenient.
 Job-Ready

 - Return to college to complete your degree, even if you’ve been out of school for many years.
-All students who earned an associate’s degree in applied arts and sciences at another college or university, or community college, are eligible.
+All students who earned course credit at another university or community college are eligible.

 Applied Arts and Sciences Faculty: Helping Students Achieve Career Goals